 Mon.
 Apr 26 7pm FPC Monday Night Chat

 Sun.
 May 2 11am "Service", Rabbi Yaakov Reef

 Mon.
 May 3 7pm FPC Monday Night Chat

 Cinco de Mayo Wed.
 May 5

 Sun.
 May 9 11am "Service", Rev. Eugene "Woody" Widrick

 Our drop-in conversations continue to evolve.
 Click the Zoom Service meeting link for:

 Mondays - FPC Monday Night Zoom Chat, hosted by Sarah Mills, 7:00-8:00p.m.

-Pop-in for a virtual visit with whomever stops by, think of this like an open house with friends.
-Different topics, creative projects, Zoom problem solving, recipes, something new each week.
-Hope you will come for a visit soon.
+Virtual visit with whomever stops by.
+Think of this like an open house with friends.
+Different topics, creative projects (Allergy Friendly Cooking, Video Editing, Zoom problem solving, etc), something new each week.